spencer-shadley/completed-class/02-lesson-plans/part-time/20-Week/03-Day/03-Day-LessonPlan.md

 * Go over the next set of slides.

-* Tell students they should challenge themselves, and that you'll take no excuses.
+* Tell students should challenge themselves, and that you'll take no excuses.
 They've made it this far already &mdash; it's time for them to take everything they learned and produce their best work yet.

 * **Go over what's expected for the project:**